Background

 The goal of our study was to identify which workflows to improve for our distributors that would have the highest impact of order performance.
 We outlined the following research questions to guide us:

-Before planning our usability testing, I conducted a heuristic evaluation of the order management system within our platform using Jako Nielsen’s 10 usability heuristics as a framework.
-This evaluation helped identify key elements and processes that distributors perform, ensuring we tested the most critical aspects of their workflow.
-Our goal was to assess the user journey of a distributor processing an order from start to finish, highlighting potential usability issues.
+Before planning our usability testing, I conducted a heuristic evaluation of the order management system within our platform using Jakob Nielsen’s 10 usability heuristics as a framework.
+We chose heuristic evaluation to understand key areas of the ordering process that had the highest amount of usability violations.
+I also used this evaluation to guide the tasks for the quantitative usability studies.
+Our designers used this evaluation to identify and fix easy issues within the current experience for the first improvement test.
 We chose to analyze the full process of creating and completing an order that a distributor would create to fully understand the holistic experience of our management system.
 The heuristics we used are listed below:

 Participant Screening